Divorce as an expat in the Netherlands

 - inheritance law

-We welcome you to schedule an appointment at our offices in Maarssen – Utrecht or Amsterdam, and video conferencing (via a secure connection) is also an option.
+We welcome you to schedule an appointment at our office in Maarssen – Utrecht or video conferencing (via a secure connection) is also an option.
 If desired, we can combine physical appointments and video calls.
 Together, we can make a choice that best suits your situation.
 Our quality and personal contact is guaranteed wherever you live, in the Netherlands or abroad.